 Horses exercise on the what has been for Keeneland a successful change over to a synthetic surface.

-It has been now almost four years since the primary launch of artificial tracks in North America and although the industry is making progress in its quest to convince both the public and the players of the merits of synthetics there still exists apprehension and opposition to the initiative.
+IT HAS NOW been almost four years since the primary launch of artificial tracks in North America and although the industry is making progress in its quest to convince both the public and the players of the merits of synthetics there still exists apprehension and opposition to the initiative.
 Moreover, controversy and perplexity continue to vex the consensus that synthetics are superior to their dirt counterparts.

 Following Santa Anita’s return to dirt in 2010 after three years of headaches with two different synthetic tracks the report of 12 racing and 7 training fatalities during its winter-spring meet unleashed a tirade against God’s earth from the pro-synthetic advocates.

 “I know that what I’m about to say is not politically popular in the industry right now,” Nick Nicholson, the president and chief executive of Keeneland, said, “but when Santa Anita goes to dirt, and as many horses lose their life on that racetrack in three months as have on this racetrack in five years, you just can’t sit back in good conscience and be satisfied with the status quo.”

 While these fatalities are indeed tragic and cause one to reflect upon the situation at hand, what is necessary for consideration are other mitigating factors that may have contributed to these deaths.
 Can these all be ascribed to the track surface or are the breakdowns a complex balance of the many risk factors for injury?
 Bad luck perhaps?
 Just as some may scoff at the notion of luck having even the remotest thing to do with these losses this is precisely the reason given for the recent fatalities at Del Mar’s Polytrack.